 any ethnicity or age group.
 It offers credit unions a way to broaden

 their educational outreach and capitalize on publicity and promotion

 backed by multiple partners in a particular area.

 as an effort of the Federal Reserve Bank of Chicago.
 Since then,

 successful campaigns have been held in more than a dozen states and

-clusters of individual events and activities in nearly forty states.
+clusters of individual events and activities have been held in

-National partnerships with the American Library Association and the
+additional states.
+National partnerships with the American Library

-Financial Planners Association have helped accelerate the effort's
+Association and the Financial Planners Association have helped